chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - primary key - The primary key column bears the name of the table with a `_uu` suffix.
 Example: `stk_some_table_uu`
 - `stk_tenant_uu` - foreign key reference to the tenant that owns the record
 - `stk_entity_uu` - financial set of books that owns the record
-- `created` - timestamp indicating when the record was created.
+- `created` - timestampz indicating when the record was created.
 - `stk_created_by_uu` - uuid foreign key reference to the database user/role that created the record.
-- `updated` - timestamp indicating when the record was last updated.
+- `updated` - timestampz indicating when the record was last updated.
 - `stk_updated_by_uu` - uuid foreign key reference to the database user/role that last updated the record.
 - `stk_session_uu` - must be set with every insert and update.
 This tells events (and everything else) what where the details (user,role,docdate, etc...) surrounding this change.